vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/ansible.md

 By default Ansible will look in each directory for a `main.yml` file.

 The purpose of each folder is as follows:
 `defaults/main.yml` - Default variables for the role/playbook.
-These variables have the lowest priority of any variables available, and can be easily overridden by any other variable.
-We use these variables to enable/disable STIG controls individually.
+These variables have the lowest priority of any variables available, and can be easily overridden at another level.
+For VMware STIG controls, these variables are used to enable/disable individual STIG controls.
-`handlers/main.yml` - Sometimes you want a task to run only when a change is made on a machine.
-For example, you may want to restart a service if a task updates the configuration of that service, but not if the configuration is unchanged.
+`handlers/main.yml` - Sometimes a task should only run when a change is made on a machine.
+For example, a service may need to be restarted if a task updates the configuration of that service, but not if the configuration is unchanged.
 Ansible uses handlers to address this use case.
 Handlers are tasks that only run when notified.
-`meta/main.yml` -  metadata for the role, including role dependencies and optional Galaxy metadata such as platforms supported.
+`meta/main.yml` -  Metadata for the role, including role dependencies and optional Galaxy metadata such as supported platforms.
-`tasks/main.yml` - The main list of tasks that the playbook executes.
+`tasks/main.yml` - The main list of tasks that the playbook runs.
 `templates` - Templates that the playbook uses.
-For example, any complete files we may be replacing instead of editing.
+For example, any complete files that may be replaced instead of edited.
 `vars/main.yml` - Other variables for the role.
-We place variables for setting values in here.
-For example, variables for syslog or ntp servers.
+Variables for setting values specific to the environment are placed in here.
+Examples include variables for syslog or ntp servers.
 `playbook.yml` - A list of plays that define the order in which Ansible performs operations, from top to bottom, to achieve an overall goal.
 `requirements.yml` - Some playbooks may depend on collections or other roles and are specified here for installation with the `ansible-galaxy` command.
-`vars-example.yml` - We may provide example vars files to use and customize when running a playbook for your environment.
-This is where we would recommend specifying any variable values instead of editing the playbook files themselves.
+`vars-example.yml` - Example vars files may be provided for use and customization when running a playbook for a given environment.
+It is recommended to specify any variable values here instead of editing the playbook files themselves.

 ### Roles
-Ansible roles can be thought of as playbooks inside of playbooks and meant to be reusable.
-Our Photon OS playbooks may be a dependency in another playbook and used as a role so that we do not have to maintain multiple copies of the Photon playbook.
+Ansible roles can be thought of as playbooks inside of playbooks, and are meant to be reusable.
+For example, the Photon OS playbook may be included as a dependency in another playbook and used as a role so that multiple copies of the Photon playbook do not have to be maintained.

-They have the same folder structure as a playbook and will be inside a `roles` folder in the playbook or specified as a dependency in the `playbook.yml`.
+Roles have the same folder structure as a playbook, and will either be included inside a `roles` folder in the playbook, or specified as a dependency in the `playbook.yml`.

-Example `playbook.yml` with roles.
-Note the Photon role is external to this playbooks structure.
+Example `playbook.yml` with roles (Note the Photon role is external to this playbook's structure):
 ```
 - name: vmware-vcsa-8.0-stig-ansible-hardening
   hosts: all